-From September 2019 to September 2020, CANARI will collaborate with the Caribbean ICT Research Programme (CIRP), Caribbean Network of Fisherfolk Organisations (CNFO), Caribbean Regional Fisheries Mechanism (CRFM), Centre for Resource Management and Environmental Studies of the University of the West (UWI-CERMES), Western Central Atlantic Fisheries Commission (WECAFC) and the fisheries authorities of Antigua and Barbuda, Barbados, Belize, Guyana, Jamaica, and Saint Lucia, St. Vincent and the Grenadines to implement the StewardFish project.
+From September 2019 to July 2021, CANARI collaborated with the Caribbean ICT Research Programme (CIRP), Caribbean Network of Fisherfolk Organisations (CNFO), Caribbean Regional Fisheries Mechanism (CRFM), Centre for Resource Management and Environmental Studies of the University of the West (UWI-CERMES), Western Central Atlantic Fisheries Commission (WECAFC) and the fisheries authorities of Antigua and Barbuda, Barbados, Belize, Guyana, Jamaica, and Saint Lucia, St. Vincent and the Grenadines to implement the StewardFish project.

 See here for more information on CANARI’s work under StewardFish .

 1. Leaders with strengthened capacity in management, administration, planning, sustainable finance, leadership and other operational skills

 o Mentoring: CANARI trained 7 mentors and 7 fisherfolk leaders from the 7 target project countries (Antigua and Barbuda, Barbados, Belize, Guyana, Jamaica, Saint Lucia, St. Vincent and the Grenadines) to conduct fisherfolk organisational capacity needs assessments, using the PISCES organisational capacity assessment tool, and provide fisherfolk organisational strengthening to the national fisherfolk organisations in their respective countries.
 See the rerport of the StewardFish Caribbean Fisherfolk Mentors Training Workshop here.
 Using the training provided, mentors conducted organisational assessments with their mentee fisherfolk organisations and a capacity building approach for the fisherfolk organisations and mentoring programme to be delivered by the in-country mentors were designed by CANARI to address priorities identified in the organisational needs assessment reports.